Registration for NSCC’s Funeral Service program is CLOSED for Fall 2025. All information sessions for Fall 2025 admissions have concluded.

 Submit a Letter of Recommendation

 Applicants must submit ONE letter of recommendation.
-It is preferred that the letter be from a licensed funeral professional or similar field, if available.
-You will need to enter the name and email of your reference into your NSCC's online application for admission and a direct link to upload a letter of recommendation will be sent directly to them.
+It is strongly preferred that the letter be from a licensed funeral professional or similar field.
+Enter the name and email of your reference into your application and a direct link to upload a letter of recommendation will be sent directly to them.
+(Your application will not be complete and able to be submitted until this has been entered).

 Program Questions